 Topics, names of speakers, year group, school and outlines will need to be submitted to the Festival Adjudicator of this section, at least one week before the event.
+A link to an online form will be provided.

-When presented to the school convener Student's speeches must have a coversheet stapled to the front or their speech including name, grade, title and a dot point outline of content.
+When presented to the school convener, student's speeches must have a coversheet stapled to the front or their speech including name, grade, title and a dot point outline of content.
 Offensive and highly controversial topics will not be accepted.
 Coordinators should be familiar with students' material and should collect it in time to pass on to the adjudicator, one week prior to the Festival.